Skip to main content

 A company’s ability to do business is dependent on an entire ecosystem, incorporating Tier 1, Tier 2, and Tier 3 suppliers, infrastructure that connects the various assets in the supply chain, and people.
 Yet many client studies don’t assess climate risk comprehensively – they look only at how extreme weather events could impact a company’s own assets, not at this wider ecosystem.

 One way to solve this problem is by modelling a client’s entire ecosystem.
-This enables us to assess how climate damage in each part of the ecosystem would impact on revenue, and inform decisions about where to prioritize resilience measures.
+This enables us to assess how climate damage in each part of the ecosystem would impact on revenue, and inform decisions about where to prioritise resilience measures.
 We are currently developing an approach to provide businesses with these insights.

 My most encouraging takeaway from Davos was the sense that everyone – from asset owners to technology providers – increasingly sees the value of sharing data and collaborating on solutions to the challenges of climate change.
 This was especially apparent at the launch event of the Sustainable Buildings Task Force, part of the Sustainable Markets Initiative.